crosshj/experiments/bartok/.NOTES/_scratch.md

   - mess of services spread all over the place
 - creative type that wants to make music, games, or art
 - blogger, note keeper, mind mapper
-- presentation giver
+- presentation giver, conference speaker
 - cloud dev ops
 - teams or team builders that want it to be easy for any/all of the above

-(maybe should add this to MARTKETING.md
+(maybe should add this to MARKETING.md

 2020-08-16 Note and Musing